National Health Investors, Inc. research snapshot

 NHI AI Technical Analysis

-NHI AI technical analysis starts from the $75.33 close on July 10, 2026.
-The stock is below both the 50-day moving average and the 200-day moving average after a significant decline from the $91.38 all-time high in February 2026.
-RSI is near neutral.
-Technical levels should be checked against Q2 2026 earnings in early August 2026, rate decisions, and portfolio updates.
+NHI AI technical analysis starts from the $76.11 quote on August 3, 2026.
+The stock is above the 50-day moving average at $75.21 but below the 200-day moving average at $78.83 after a partial recovery from the June 2026 low.
+RSI near 47 is neutral.
+Technical levels should be checked against Q2 2026 earnings on August 10, 2026, rate decisions, and portfolio updates.

 LevelValueWhy it matters

-Near resistance$78.00 to $80.00This zone covers the recent price range and the 50-day moving average area.
-A close above it would be the first constructive signal.
+Near resistance$78.83 to $80.00This zone covers the 200-day moving average and the round $80 level.
+A close above it would be the first constructive signal after the recent recovery.

 Key resistance$86.00 to $91.38This zone covers the all-time high area from February 2026.
-A full recovery would require a 21% rally from current levels.
+A full recovery would require a rally of roughly 13% to 20% from current levels.

 Secondary support$67.94 (52-week low)This is the 52-week low from June 2026.
 A break below this level would open a test of lower support zones.

-50-day moving averageNot specifiedNHI is below the 50-day MA, indicating short-term bearish momentum.
-A recovery above it would be a positive reversal signal.
+50-day moving average$75.21NHI is above the 50-day MA, indicating a short-term recovery bias.
+Losing it would signal renewed weakness.

-200-day moving averageNot specifiedNHI is also below the 200-day MA, confirming a medium-term downtrend.
-Sustained trading above both MAs would be needed for trend reversal.
+200-day moving average$78.83NHI is below the 200-day MA, confirming a medium-term downtrend that has not yet reversed.
+Sustained trading above both MAs would be needed for a confirmed trend change.

-MomentumRSI neutralRSI is near the 50 level, showing no extreme oversold or overbought conditions.
-Momentum is waiting for a catalyst.
+MomentumRSI neutralRSI near 47 shows no extreme oversold or overbought condition.
+Momentum is awaiting a catalyst such as the August 10, 2026 earnings report.

 NHI AI trading strategy